 We thought it would be helpful to explore this further and take a look at the types of content that online retailers could use.

 Sharing consistent content that customers care about can help you forge stronger relationships with the people who shop with you.
 It helps to inspire others to shout about your brand and tell their friends about you too.
 It helps in attracting new shoppers to your online store.
 If your content makes the shopping experience hassle-free then people will want to come back again.
-This all adds up to more website visitors, more sales and those all-important repeat purchases.
+All of your e-commerce strategies add up to more website visitors, more sales and those all-important repeat purchases.

 So, what kind of content do you need in your basket?